vnetcon/curvy/README.md

 ```

-### Creating templates and mapping json to those
-The main idea in mapping JSON to HTML elements is to create an amepty hidden div that have "placehoders" that will be replaced with json values.
-There are two kind of placeholders:
-* <json class="path.to.json.element"></json> for single values
-* <ljsone class="<path>

 ## Example of sql based REST API
 In this example we have a very simple sql as a rest endpoint sql